Ognoskie/Ognoskie/README.md

 I have provided some information below about me:

-- 🔭 I’m currently working on learning React to better my Front end JavaScript skills!
+- 🔭 I’m currently working on learning React to better my Front-end JavaScript skills!
 - 🌱 I’m currently learning frontend development but will soon be moving forward to backend development
-- 👥 I’m looking to collaborate on making a website that will improve my HTML and CSS skills or any games that can better my skills with using JavaScript and the DOM.
+- 👥 I’m looking to collaborate on making projects that will improve my Front-end skills to include Javascript libraries and frameworks.
 - 🤔 I’m looking for help with bettering myself as a person and as a web developer.
 I believe constructive criticism and working with others is the key to bettering yourself.
 - 💬 Ask me about: